AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing methods/No Fees for Stopped Instances (VPC-Connected).md

 This section describes how to disable the No Fees for Stopped Instances \(VPC-Connected\) feature for all applicable instances within your account.
 After this feature is disabled, the instances do not enter the No Fees for Stopped Instances \(VPC-Connected\) state when they are stopped.

 If an instance is in the No Fees for Stopped Instances \(VPC-Connected\) state, its computing resources \(vCPUs and memory\) and public IP address are already recycled.
-Therefore, after the No Fees for Stopped Instances \(VPC-Connected\) feature is disabled, no fees are charged for the computing resources \(vCPUs and memory\) until these resources are reassigned when the instance is restarted.
+Therefore, after the No Fees for Stopped Instances \(VPC-Connected\) feature is disabled, you are not charged for the computing resources \(vCPUs and memory\) until these resources are reassigned when the instance is restarted.
 The status of the IP address is subject to the type of the IP address.

 -   If the instance uses a public IP address before it is stopped, a new public IP address is assigned to the instance.
--   If the ECS instance is associated with an EIP before the instance is stopped, the EIP remains unchanged.
+-   If the instance is associated with an EIP before it is stopped, the EIP remains unchanged.

 1. Log on to the [ECS console](https://ecs.console.aliyun.com).